 According to the Federal Emergency Management Agency (FEMA), 40% of businesses DO NOT REOPEN after a disaster and another 25% FAIL WITHIN ONE YEAR.
 The United States Small Business Administration shows similar statistics indicating that over 90% of businesses fail within 2 years after suffering a disaster.

-Most business owner’s focus on protecting from earthquakes, floods and fires but the smaller incidents can be just as catastrophic like burglary or water damage; as these can result in immense losses of time and money to the business.
+Most business owners focus on protecting from earthquakes, floods and fires, however, the smaller incidents can be just as catastrophic such as burglary or water damage.
+These can result in immense losses due to damage and lost business.

 What can you do to survive?

-To survive, business owners must prepare for emergencies and take steps to prevent, or minimize, the effect of disasters.
-The first step would to be aware of the condition of your building.
-Document existing problems, cracks in the walls or plumbing issues and when things are repaired.
-This allows you as the owner to keep up with necessary repairs and maintenance before it becomes a problem and will allow your employees to stay calm and productive knowing that the building is sound.
+To survive, business owners must prepare for emergencies and take steps to prevent or, at the least, minimize the effect of disasters.
+The first step is to be aware of the condition of your building.
+Document existing problems, cracks in the walls or plumbing issues and when repairs are made.
+This allows you as the owner to keep up with necessary repairs and maintenance before it becomes a problem and will allow your employees to stay calm and productive knowing that the building is safe and sound.

-The second step is to have a disaster preparedness plan.
-Have copies of this plan in areas easily accessible to all employees with list of emergency contacts, shut-off valves for gas and water as well as any other important contacts or documents.
-SERVPRO of East Riverside can help you prepare an Emergency Ready Profile or ERP with this necessary information at no cost to you; see more information on our blog SERVPRO Emergency Ready Profile.
+The second step is to have a Disaster Preparedness Plan.
+Have copies of your Plan in areas easily accessible to all employees with a list of emergency contacts, shut-off valves for gas and water as well as any other important contacts or documents.
+SERVPRO of East Riverside City can help you prepare an Emergency Ready Program (ERP) with this necessary information at no cost to you; see more information on our blog SERVPRO Emergency Ready Program.